Target (ULAE 147)

 printed by Simca Print Artists, Inc., New York

-published by Jasper Johns and Simca Print Artists, Tokyo
+published by Jasper Johns and Simca Print Artists, New York

 © 2024 Jasper Johns / Licensed by VAGA at Artists Rights Society (ARS), NY